eevans/twissandra/README.md

         PRIMARY KEY(username, following)
     );

-Tweets are stored with a tweet id for the key.
+Tweets are stored with a UUID for the key.

     -- Tweet storage
     CREATE TABLE tweets (id uuid PRIMARY KEY, username text, body text);

-The Timeline and Userline column families keep track of which tweets should appear, and in what order.
-To that effect, the key is the username, the column name is a timestamp, and the column value is the tweet id:
+The `timeline` and `userline` tables keep track of which tweets should appear, and in what order.
+To that effect, the partition key is the username, with columns for the time each was posted, and the text of the tweet.

+The `timeline` table has an additional column for storing the user who authored the tweet.
+This is because the timeline stores a materialized view of the tweets a user is interested in; tweets created by others:

     -- Materialized view of tweets created by user CREATE TABLE userline (